Dealing with Structure Constraints in Evolutionary Pareto Set Learning: Preliminaries: Multi-Objective Optimization and Evolutionary Pareto Set Learning

 \subsection{Evolutionary Stochastic Optimization}

 It is very difficult to directly solve the optimization problem (\ref{eq_expectation_problem}) since the expected term in $L(\vtheta)$ cannot be exactly computed in most cases.
-Treating it as a stochastic optimization problem~\cite{robbins1951stochastic, bottou1998online, nemirovski2009robust}, we propose to use stochastic gradient descent methods for learning the Pareto set model.
+Treating it as a stochastic optimization problem~\cite{bottou1998online, nemirovski2009robust}, we can use stochastic gradient descent methods to learn the Pareto set model~\cite{lin2020controllable, lin2022pareto_moco,lin2022pareto_expensive}.
 At each iteration, $L(\vtheta)$ is approximated via Monte Carlo sampling:

 where $\{\vlambda^1, \vlambda^2, \cdots, \vlambda^N\}$ are $N$ independent identically distributed (i.i.d) samples from $P(\cdot)$.
 Clearly, $\tilde{L}(\vtheta)$ is an unbiased estimation of $L(\vtheta)$.
-When $g_{\text{tch}}(h_{\vtheta}(\vlambda)|\vlambda)$ is well-behaved~\cite{nemirovski2009robust} for all $\vlambda \sim P(\cdot)$, we can have:
+When $g_{\text{stch}}(h_{\vtheta}(\vlambda)|\vlambda)$ is well-behaved~\cite{nemirovski2009robust} for all $\vlambda \sim P(\cdot)$, we can have:

 where the expectation and differentiation are swapped.
 Then

 can be used for approximating $\nabla_{\vtheta} L(\vtheta)$.